CheezzyBoii/Network-Spy/README.md

  ┣ 📄 speedtest_2025-04-25_14-06-00.txt
  ┗ 📄 sys_monitor_2025-04-25_14-06-59.txt
 ⚠️ Disclaimer
-This tool is for educational and diagnostic use only.
+This tool is for educational and diagnostic purposes only.
 Do not use it for unauthorized network surveillance.

 🧀 Author
 CheezzyBoii
 🐙 GitHub
 ☕ If this helped you out, star the repo and share it!